Explanation of Award

 The recipient of the John A. Lindquist Award must demonstrate that she or he has provided an excellent education to WSU students and has addressed needs in surrounding communities.

 Describe the faculty or staff member’s accomplishments according to the following criteria:

-- Evidence the nominee has demonstrated sustained (minimum of three years) and outstanding commitment to mentoring WSU students in learning through civic engagement.
+- Evidence the nominee has demonstrated sustained (minimum of three years) and outstanding commitment to mentoring WSU students in learning through community engagement.

 - Evidence the nominee has succeeded in making a sustained, long-term commitment to campus and community service.

-- Evidence the nominee has used sound pedagogy that combines research, theory, community action, self reflection and assessment in planning learning objectives and community involvement activities for students.
+- Evidence the nominee has used sound pedagogy that combines research, theory, community action, self-reflection and assessment in planning learning objectives and community engagement activities for students.
 (This criterion is primarily applicable to faculty nominees.)

 - Evidence the nominee’s projects involve a strong relationship with the community partner(s) based on a foundation of mutual ownership and commitment and address complex and important community issues.

-- Evidence the nominee has been able to integrate service with her or his own continued research and teaching.
+- Evidence the nominee has been able to integrate community engagement with her or his own continued research and teaching.
 Teaching may be through a mentoring relationship or in the classroom.
-Preference will be given to those individuals who have shown evidence of embracing the institution’s commitment to service and engaged learning through association with the Community Involvement Center.
+Preference will be given to those individuals who have shown evidence of embracing the institution’s commitment to community engaged learning through association with the Center for Community Engaged Learning.

 $7,000 cash (less benefits and withholding taxes) OR $7,000 in unrestricted support (any equipment purchased as support becomes the property of WSU).